mieiuminho/mkfromtemplate/README.md

 # Template multi-file

 In most software projects, these involve multiple files and directories.

-The objective of this project is to create a program capable of generating the initial setup of the project from a name and a template file.
+The goal of this project is to create a program capable of generating the initial setup of the project from a name and a template file.

 ## :rocket: Getting Started